 We like where we are in Central Gardens.
 A few minutes by car (15 minutes by bicycle, a bit longer on foot) from the Memphis Zoo, Memphis Brooks Museum of Art and Memphis College of Art in Overton Park, Rhodes College, Christian Brothers University, Liberty Bowl Memorial Stadium, the Salvation Army Kroc Center, Children’s Museum of Memphis, and the restaurants and entertainment of Overton Square, Evergreen and Cooper-Young.
 West, the University of Tennessee and the Medical Center are just down the street.
 Downtown and the river are just down the street from there.
 East, the Pink Palace Museum and the University of Memphis are close.
 Audubon Park is just beyond.
 The interstate is just outside our boundary in one direction and the Parkways in the other.

 Churches and schools are also at home within the borders of Central Gardens.
-The Cathedral of the Immaculate Conception, seat of the Catholic Diocese of Memphis, anchors one end of Belvedere Boulevard.
-The Immaculate Conception High School for Girls, middle through 12th grade, is on the grounds along with the coed lower school, the Cathedral School.
+The Cathedral of the Immaculate Conception, the seat of the Catholic Diocese of Memphis, anchors one end of Belvedere Boulevard.
+The Immaculate Conception Cathedral School is on the grounds.
+Within their school, they have a 9-12th all-girl Upper School and a pre-K3 through 8th coed Lower and Middle School.
 Grace-St. Luke’s Episcopal Church with its Tiffany windows is in the heart of the neighborhood at Belvedere and Peabody.
 Adjacent to the church is Grace-St. Luke's Episcopal School which enrolls children from pre-school through grade eight.
 Idlewild Elementary School on Linden was established in 1851 and is now an optional public school.
 Majestic Idlewild Presbyterian Church overlooks our northern edge just as storied St. John’s Methodist does on the west.
 Also just to the west are the optional public schools of Bellevue Junior High and the city’s oldest high school, Central High School.

 Neighbors set their alarms early on July 4th to set up tables and sno-cone machines, to sew the final stitches in a costume, to finish a float, and to arrive at Carr Avenue before 9:30 a.m. for the annual July 4th Parade.
 There are toddlers in boats and on bicycles, men on horses, moms and dads, grandparents with cameras, Boy Scouts, and students from Grace-St. Luke's.
 People are watching for the first time and others for the 20th time.
 It's about the people in Central Gardens.